HR Measures and People Practices

 - Accuracy: Ability to perform a given function or service precisely as trained or

 - Key Performance Indicators (KPIs): Ability to achieve specific essential job indicators or tasks that, when accomplished, satisfy the purpose of a given

 - Goal Attainment: Ability to set and attain specific goals that have meaning to the organization, team, customer or

 - Competency: Any number of knowledge, skills, abilities (KSAs), and behaviors that lead to impactful results and accomplishments.
 For example, you know an excellent customer service person does her job through demonstrated service skills, product knowledge, and interpersonal communication

-- Performance Appraisals: There are multiple appraisal systems, all which reflect measures of
+- Performance Appraisals: There are multiple appraisal systems, all of which reflect measures of

-Employee turnover is the average number of employees who leave the organization divided by the average total number of employees.
-Tracking not only the turnover ratios but also the reasons why someone leaves is a good indicator of your HR effectiveness.
-Conduct exit interviews to get the real idea someone has left the organization.
+Employee turnover is the average number of employees who leave the organization divided by the average number of employees.
+Tracking the turnover ratios and the reasons why someone leaves is a good indicator of your HR effectiveness.
+Conduct exit interviews to get the fundamental idea that someone has left the organization.